Supported Transition

 This part-time programme is designed to support learners transitioning from our Life Skills Academy towards greater independence and adult life.

-Delivered one day per week, this programme focuses on developing practical independent living skills, confidence, and employability, helping learners prepare for their next steps beyond college.
+Delivered one day per week, focusing on developing practical independent living skills, confidence, and employability, helping learners prepare for their next steps beyond college.
 It provides a supportive and inclusive environment where learning is tailored to individual aspirations and outcomes, enabling learners to work towards greater independence, supported employment, volunteering opportunities, and active participation within their communities.

 What are the entry requirements?